• Privacy Policy

 Unfortunately, I’m also a bit of a klutz, and I tend to attract mishaps like pretty girls attract boys.
 Basically, mishaps are all over me with their desperate, groping hands.

 But no matter the disasters that might be imminent, there is one thing that I always do before I start any cake.
-I sit down with a cup of tea and write up a timeline of what I want to do on each day.
+I sit down with a cup of tea and write up a cake decorating timeline of what I want to do on each day.
 (The tea isn’t compulsory, it just helps me think.
 The timeline is the important bit.)

 Even if you’ve only just started cake decorating, you’ll probably know by now that for even a simple decorated cake, it’s darn hard to do everything in one day.
 Sure, it can be done, but it’s a lot of rushing and running around.